ccmbioinfo/stager/docs/flask.md

 ## Application architecture

+The backend is a RESTful API only.
+It is not responsible for serving the frontend or HTTPS.
 The main entrypoint is [`wsgi.py`](https://github.com/ccmbioinfo/stager/blob/master/flask/wsgi.py), which instructs Flask (or any WSGI server in [production](https://github.com/ccmbioinfo/stager/blob/master/docs/production.md)) to create an app instance with the default config and start the server to listen for HTTP requests.